bearlikelion/coalition-tech-test/README.md

 * Database: SQLite

 ### Deployment
-Required [Docker](https://www.docker.com/) be installed on he system.
-Extract the .zip or `git clone` the git repository and simply run:
+Requires [Docker](https://www.docker.com/) be installed on the system.

+Extract the .zip or `git clone` the git repository, open terminal and run:

 ```
 sail up -d